-Glucerna may contain varying ingredients based on flavor, such as vanilla and chocolate.
-Still, all of the flavors have the same key nutrients.
+Glucerna may contain varying ingredients based on flavor, such as vanilla and chocolate, but all have the same key nutrients.
 According to Abbott, the makers of Glucerna, an 8-ounce bottle of Liquid Homemade Vanilla runs about 190 calories.
 Sixty of these calories are from fat.
 While the product has no trans fat, there’s a total of 7 grams of fat, with 1 gram of saturated fat.
-It’s low in cholesterol, at only 5 mg per bottle.
+It’s low in cholesterol at only 5 milligrams per bottle.

 A traditional Glucerna shake has 10 grams of protein to help keep you full — this is about the equivalent of 1 1/2 eggs.
 The 8-ounce bottle has 3 grams of fiber and 23 grams of carbs, but over half of those are from sugar alcohol instead of sugar.
-The shakes have a relatively low sodium content, at 210 grams per serving, along with much-needed potassium to regulate sodium levels.
-The potassium content is 380 mg, about 11 percent of the recommended daily value for adults and children over the age of 4.
+The shakes have a relatively low sodium content, at 210 grams per serving.
+They also have much-needed potassium to regulate sodium levels.
+The potassium content is 380 milligrams, about 11 percent of the recommended daily value for adults and children over the age of 4.

 - vitamin D

 The basic features of Glucerna may sound good, but to see how these products measure up, it’s important to know about the nutrients you need for type 2 diabetes.
 Carbohydrates can raise blood sugar.
 This is why it’s important to eat the types of carbohydrates that the body processes more slowly.
 These are sometimes referred to as low-glycemic index (GI) foods.
 Examples include:

 - steel-cut oats

 - whole fruit such as pears, grapefruit, oranges, and apples

 - non-starchy vegetables such as broccoli, cauliflower, and asparagus